CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

 ### Cisco IOS
 **SWITCH1** and **SWITCH2** are virtual Cisco IOS Layer 2 devices.
 You can use either the IOSvL2 or IOU L2 GNS3 appliance templates for this lab.

-### Verify
+## Verify Connectivity
 CAMERA_01 should now be able to ping CENTRAL_SERVER

 ![](assets/camera-server-ping.gif)

-ATTACKER should be able to ping CAMERA_01 or CENTRAL_SERVER due to network segmentation
+ATTACKER should be able to ping CAMERA_01 and CENTRAL_SERVER

 ![](assets/attacker-ping.gif)

+## IOS VLAN Configuration

 Craft a double-tagged ICMP packet with Scapy